DO WE HAVE TO SIN?

-Paul had said that sin shall not be our master because we no longer are under the authority of the Law of Moses.
-We erroneously conclude from this statement that as long as we are under the Law of Moses, sin indeed can be our master.
+Paul had said that sin shall not be our master because we are no longer under the authority of the Law of Moses.
+We conclude from this statement that as long as we are under the Law of Moses, sin indeed can be our master.

-In the seventh chapter of the Book of Romans, Paul tells the Jews why being under the Law enables sin to be their master.
-In the eighth chapter of Romans, Paul shows the Jews why being under the grace of Christ makes it possible for them to rise up in victory over the sinful nature.
+In Romans chapter seven, Paul tells the Jews why being under the Law enables sin to be their master.
+In Romans chapter eight, Paul shows the Jews why they need not sin; why being under the grace of Christ makes it possible for them to rise up in victory over the sinful nature.

-Paul makes it clear at the beginning of Chapter Seven that he is speaking to Jews, or at least to men who know the law.
+Paul makes it clear at the beginning of chapter seven that he is speaking to Jews, or at least to “those who know the law.”

 For when we were controlled by the sinful nature, the sinful passions aroused by the law were at work in our bodies, so that we bore fruit for death.
 But now, by dying to what once bound us, we have been released from the law so that we serve in the new way of the Spirit, and not in the old way of the written code.
 (Romans 7:5,6)